mvolkmann/blog/src/rust.md

 }
 ```

+When a value of a type that implements the `Copy` trait
+is passed to a function, rather than passing a reference,
+a copy is created and ownership of the original value is not transferred.
+All primitive types such as `bool`, `char`, `i32`, and `f64`
+implement `Copy`.
+However, structs and collection types like
+tuple, array, `Vec`, `HashMap`, and `HashMap` do not.
+You can choose to implement the `Copy` trait for custom structs
+if all their fields also implement it.

+Function parameters of non-Copy types typically use reference types.
+This is because usually the function wants to borrow their values
+rather than take ownership.
+If the caller uses a variable to pass a non-Copy value,
+and the function takes ownership, the caller loses ownership and
+can no longer use the variable unless the function returns it.

+Function return values typically have non-reference types.
+This is because usually the function creates the value
+and wants to transfer ownership to the caller.
+If a function creates a value and returns a reference to it,
+the code will not compile because the value goes out of scope and is dropped.

 Function parameters that are strings that are not mutated by the function
 should almost always have the type `&str`.
 This allows many string representations to be passed in including
 literal strings, `&str` values, and `&String` values.
+Functions that create and return strings have the return type `String`
+so ownership can be transferred to the caller.

 TODO: Try to write a generic version of the average function
 TODO: that works on any numeric type.
 But see